 The process to register a trademark in China can be challenging and confusing.
 A quick Google search will return several sites purporting to be the Chinese Trademark Office or to work in conjunction with the Chinese Trademark Office, but they likely do not.
 While you may be tempted to file your Chinese trademark application without legal help, in an effort to save money, you may find that this could cost you more time and money in the long run.
 To ensure that the trademark registration process runs smoothly, consider working with an experienced trademark attorney.

 One point to consider when preparing your Chinese trademark application is how your business or product name could be translated in China.
 There are several ways to go about this, whether you wish to choose Chinese characters that most closely match the sound of your English business name, or perhaps you plan to translate the meaning of your business name as best as possible.
 Either way, you will likely need a Chinese language expert to assist you with the process.
-Most U.S. trademark attorneys, including Gerben Law Firm, have relationships with trusted attorneys and experts in China, to ensure that your trademark application is well represented, from start to finish.
+Most U.S. trademark attorneys, including Gerben IP, have relationships with trusted attorneys and experts in China, to ensure that your trademark application is well represented, from start to finish.